fbpx

 Inspecting, testing and tagging intervals range from monthly to five-yearly, according to a range of factors.
 The testing of Residual Current Devices (RCDs) is also included under the AS/NZS 3760:2022 standard.

-Gorey Electrical Can Assist With All Your Portable Appliance Testing Needs
+Gorey Electrical Can Assist With All Your PAT Testing Needs

 As a family owned and operated business, we know the importance of preventing injuries and the risk of electric shock and workplace fires.
 By keeping up to date with the latest Australian testing standards, the qualified team of technicians at Gorey Electrical provide safety testing services with our portable appliance testers, meeting the safety testing requirements of all companies and organisations.
 Periodic in-service testing of electrical equipment and appliances is of the utmost importance within the workplace.
 Our colour-coded tags, documented testing procedures and comprehensive test reports outline the testing intervals of your equipment, ensuring compliance while minimising the occurrence of electrical faults, electrical shock and fires.
 Through the detection of potential safety issues with your electrical equipment before they occur, Gorey Electrical Service can help keep your business and staff safe.
 Get in touch today!